envoidia/ProjectCelosia/CODESTYLE.md

 - Only have unused methods if they're important for mod support

 # Abusable features
+- Avoid nested ternaries
 - Avoid using advanced/complex features when not necessary
-- Do not cast arbitrary values to an enum unless absolutely necessary
+- Avoid casting arbitrary values to an enum
+- Avoid inheritance and interface default impls
 - Only create structs for very small constructs that are frequently created and destroyed
 - Only create operator overloads if they clearly represent a form of the operator's meaning that is immediately obvious to anyone
   - For example, `a * b` should always be performing something that can easily be understood as multiplication on the core concept of the object itself (not just some field it contains)